Suburban sprawl outpaces social services

 A nationwide study conducted for the National Growth Areas Alliance (NGAA) revealed infrastructure spending by state and federal governments had failed to keep pace in the areas where the nation’s population is growing the fastest.

-The research, which was conducted by the RMIT Australian Urban Observatory found that despite hosting population numbers increasing at twice the national average, high growth areas have significantly lower rates of social infrastructure access compared to established areas of capital cities in areas including:
+The research, which was conducted by the RMIT Australian Urban Observatory, found that despite hosting population numbers increasing at twice the national average, high growth areas have significantly lower rates of social infrastructure access than established areas of capital cities in areas including:

 • healthcare (48%)